4.2 Cardiac Rehabilitation Phases

 - No reaching both arms behind the back simultaneously.

-- Cough or sneeze with a pillow splint to the chest.
+- Cough or sneeze with a pillow splint held against the chest.

-- Get out of bed using the log roll technique - knees bent, roll to side, push up with the lower elbow rather than pulling on side rails.
+- Get out of bed with the log-roll technique - knees bent, roll to the side, push up with the lower elbow rather than pulling on side rails.

 Phase II - Outpatient Cardiac Rehabilitation

 Usually 2-12 weeks, three sessions per week, with continuous EKG monitoring.
 The PTA progresses intensity using the plan of care, the Karvonen target HR, RPE, and symptom response.
-Resistance training is typically added once the patient tolerates 5 METs of aerobic exercise without warning signs.
+Light resistance training is typically added once the patient tolerates about 5 METs of aerobic exercise without warning signs.

 Phase III and IV - Community and Maintenance

 Monitoring shifts to the patient.
-The PTA may still contribute during home health visits or skilled nursing follow-up, focusing on functional progression, fall prevention, and recognition of warning signs.
+The PTA may still contribute during home-health or skilled-nursing follow-up, focusing on functional progression, fall prevention, and recognition of warning signs the patient can self-report.

 Absolute Contraindications to Exercise (Memorize)

-Do not start or continue training when any of the following are present:
+Do not start or continue training when any of these are present:

 - Resting SBP above 200 mmHg or DBP above 110 mmHg